PyChina/weekly/content/Issue/issue-402.md

 - [俺对异步压力无感](https://pycoders.com/link/3244/web)
     + ARMIN RONACHER

-“So for you developers of async libraries here is a new year’s resolution for you: give back pressure and flow control the importance they deserve in documentation and API.”
+"So for you developers of async libraries here is a new year's resolution for you: give back pressure and flow control the importance they deserve in documentation and API."

 - [思考 Python 目标受众 \[2017\]](https://pycoders.com/link/3243/web)
     + NICK COGHLAN

 Who is Python being designed for?
-CPython core dev Nick Coghlan discusses Python’s and PyPI’s target audience and design philosophy.
+CPython core dev Nick Coghlan discusses Python's and PyPI's target audience and design philosophy.
 Recommended reading.

 - [DjangoCon 欧洲2020年发布](https://pycoders.com/link/3234/web)
     + DJANGOPROJECT.COM